sian504/camera_and_curls/README.md

 ## Credits

+I have used a number of resources to produce this website, where code has been used found from another source this is credited as a comment within the HTML and CSS files.

+I was assisted by various articles involving:

-[Homepage design](https://www.youtube.com/watch?v=K3NNBnSA3C4) This website helped me in particular with the linear gradient of the background colour.
+[Background colour design](https://www.youtube.com/watch?v=K3NNBnSA3C4) This website helped me in particular with the linear gradient of the background colour.
 I felt this added more style to the website over the original black background.

+[Contact form](https://www.w3schools.com/howto/howto_css_contact_form.asp) This was used as a general template but adapted the html to suit the needs of the site.
+I also applied additional styling to maintain the overall look of the site.

+[Media Queries](https://www.emailonacid.com/blog/article/email-development/emailology_media_queries_demystified_min-width_and_max-width/) - This was used in particular to ascertain the correct pixel sizes to put into the media query to target the correct device.

+[Image Gallery](https://www.w3schools.com/css/css_image_gallery.asp) - This site provided the code to build the image gallery on the portfolio page.
+This was adapted to fit into the Bootsrap grid and styled by further CSS to be in keeping with the site's aesthetic.
+[Stack Overflow](https://www.w3schools.com/css/css_image_gallery.asp) were also instrumental in helping me to achieve centering the gallery.

+---

+## Acknowledgements

+I would like to thank my mentor, Harry Dhillon for all of his support and guidance through the creation of this project.